ChampionAsh5357/ChampionAsh5357/tutorial/minecraft/1.16.1/getting_started.md

 }
 ```

-As a quick note, we won't be covering all the information provided by gradle files or that forge has added.
+As a quick note, we won't be covering all the information provided by gradle files or that Forge has added.
 For that information you can either check out the [ForgeGradle Cookbook](https://forgegradle.readthedocs.io/en/latest/cookbook/) and the [Gradle Documentation](https://docs.gradle.org/current/userguide/userguide.html).

 To start, let's go over the major customizations that should be included in your project: